 We use the term object here in the broadest sense possible, abstracting from every possible implementation detail.
 The same applies to the communication between objects, which we only see as a form of message passing.
 Now, we can easily extend our framework of computational models for the concurrent execution of objects to a framework of computational models for distributed computing.
 We only have to abstract from the location in which each of the objects resides.

-By doing this, we established a Unified Computational Model for the execution of programming entities (or objects if you will).
+By doing this, we established a Unified Computational Model for the concurrent execution of programming entities (functions, objects, and distributed components).